Green Field Development

 Brown Field Development

 In Brown fields it is useful to screen remaining sweet spots.
 For example, seismic constrained porosity observations can be compared to DST performance (flow vs no flow) away from wells.
 Alternatively dynamic data (kvkh from PTA) can be compared with seismic derived net pay thickness map (calibrated to well results).
 Our extensive capability allows us to quickly integrate information across all types of Brown fields with 10's to 100's of wells.
 We identify high ranking infill candidates whilst eliminating areas that have been swept in very mature or declining fields.
-We also provide expertise for anti-collision risk drilling in significantly mature fields.
+We also provide expertise for anti-collision risk drilling in highly mature fields.

 Use of Elastic Inversion Data to Predict Porous Dolomite Net Pay and Production Performance, for a Jurassic Carbonate Field in North Kuwait, SEG Workshop KL, Oct 2025